HumanCellAtlas/query-service/README.md

 ### Testing

 Run `make test` to run unit tests.
-Run `make integration_test` to run integration tests, which require the Query Service to be deployed.
+Run `make integration-test` to run integration tests, which require the Query Service to be deployed.

 ### Monitoring your app